mrf345/flask_minify/README.md

 minify(app=app, html=True, js=True, cssless=True)
 ```

-#### - Using a decorator instead:

-You can set the extension to be passive so it will minify only the decorated routes.
+Another approach is using **decorators**, you can set the extension to be `passive` so will only minify the decorated routes

 ```python
 from flask import Flask